FSGeoff/readMe-gen/README.md

 =========================

 Installation Instructions:

 Installed the JSON package to track dependencies and installed NPM Inquirer
 =========================

 Usage Information:

 The application will be used as a time-saving way to prepare a README.md file
 =========================

 Contribution Guidelines:

 1. Initial JSON package
 2. NPM Inquirer
-3. # Development by Geoff Nix
+3. Development by Geoff Nix

-Testing Instructions:\n
+Testing Instructions:

 Application has been tested extensively in the terminal
 =========================

 QUESTIONS

 [Github Link](https://github.com/FSGeoff/readMe-gen.git)